locomotivecms/engine/README.md

 - [Gitter](https://gitter.im/locomotivecms/engine?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) for technical discussions.
 - Get help or discuss Locomotive at the [Locomotive Google group](https://groups.google.com/forum/?fromgroups#!forum/locomotivecms)
 - [Follow us on twitter](http://twitter.com/locomotivecms)

+## Translating the back-office ##

+By default, the Locomotive back-office is fully translated in English.
+But adding a new language is pretty straightforward since we now manage all our I18n translation keys in [Transifex](https://www.transifex.com), a platform dedicated to this kind of task.

+Here is our Transifex portal page: [https://www.transifex.com/locomotive/locomotive-engine](https://www.transifex.com/locomotive/locomotive-engine).
+Feel free to sign up and translate!

 ## Contributing to Locomotive ##